StefanoGenettiUniTN/appa-chinquinaria/README.md

   * Statistical analysis, correlation studies, and coverage assessment.
   * Generation of curated datasets and visualizations for modeling and reporting.

-Refer to `scripts/README.md` for a detailed guide to individual scripts and their usage.
+Refer to `scripts/README.md` for a detailed descriptions to scripts and their usage.
+Refer to  `docs/<scripts_name>.md` for detailed guides on how to utilisise the scripts.

 ### 2\.
 Notebooks